jprevitalli/jprevitalli/README.md

-## Hey there!
+## Hey There!
 Welcome to my profile!
 How is it going? 👋

-My name is Jonathan Previtalli, i'm from Brazil! 👱🏼 🇧🇷
+My name is **Jonathan Previtalli**, i'm from Brazil! 👱🏼 🇧🇷

 I'm currently study! 💻